 Laced with just a hint of curry spice, this simple creamy pumpkin and potato soup is a lovely, nourishing and delicious way to start a Thanksgiving dinner.

-Classic fall flavors of cranberries and wild rice are cooked with vegetables in a colorful, simple, warming and delicious bowl of soup that will make a big impression on your diners.
+Classic fall root vegetables and chickpeas are cooked with gentle spices in a colorful, simple, warming and delicious bowl of soup that will make a big impression on your diners.

 Roasted Beetroot with Toasted Walnuts and Yogurt